 And the one piece of equipment that is more important than anything else is a soccer ball.
 Without a soccer ball, you would just have a group of people running around a field!

-When you are starting out with soccer, you don’t need to purchase a top of the line ball.
-You will be fine starting with a good quality ball such as this one from u90soccer.com.
+When you are starting out with soccer, you don’t need to purchase a top-of-the-line ball.
+You will be fine starting with a good quality ball such as one of these from Amazon.

 After you have a ball, you need to think about what you’re wearing.